bangbay/wp-user-avatar/readme.txt

 * Initial release

 == Upgrade Notice ==

-= 1.5.6 =
-* Notice: WP User Avatar 1.5.3 only supports WordPress 3.5 and above.
-If you are using an older version of WordPress, please upgrade your version of WordPress first.

 = 1.5.3 =
 * Notice: WP User Avatar 1.5.3 only supports WordPress 3.5 and above.
 If you are using an older version of WordPress, please upgrade your version of WordPress first.